gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 LoopPoint is similar to SimPoint with some key differences.

 LoopPoint uses the number of times a loop is executed to mark the regions instead of using instructions executed.
 Therefore, we need to collect the loop execution information in the analysis stage in addition to the basic block execution information.
-Other than this, it is very similar to SimPoint in terms of the process.
+Other than this, it is very similar to SimPoint in terms of the process (the 3 step process we did in 01-simpoint).

 We will not do a detailed example on LoopPoint, but there are examples under [configs/example/gem5_library/looppoints](https://github.com/gem5/gem5/tree/stable/configs/example/gem5_library/looppoints).
 We have the infrastructure ready for LoopPoint checkpointing and running the LoopPoint in gem5 v24.0.
 The LoopPoint analysis is tested and ready to be upstream in gem5 v24.1.